We al know that plastics are a major issue for our health and our environment.

-- Manufacturers usually add hazardous compounds to plastics, such as plasticizers, stabilizers and pigments, so when microplastics then enter cells or tissues (animal or human), they can cause a lot of harm.
+- Manufacturers usually add hazardous compounds to plastics, such as plasticizers, stabilizers and pigments.
+So, when microplastics then enter cells or tissues (animal or human), they can cause a lot of harm.

 - Microplastics can interfere with endocrine (hormonal) systems.

 - Microplastics can affect the digestive and reproductive systems.
-A 2020 study found that mice fed large quantities of microplastics showed inflammation in their small intestines, and mice exposed to microplastics had a lowered sperm count and fewer, smaller pups, compared with control groups.
+A 2020 study found that mice fed large quantities of microplastics showed inflammation in their small intestines.
+And mice exposed to microplastics had a lowered sperm count and fewer, smaller pups, compared with control groups.

-- UNEP’s 2021 report From Pollution to Solution warns that chemicals in microplastics “are associated with serious health impacts, especially in women”.
+- UNEP’s 2021 report From Pollution to Solution warns that chemicals in microplastics “are associated with serious health impacts, especially for women”.
 These can include changes to human genetics, brain development and respiration rates, among other health issues.

 Microplastics: Look out for plastic-made home products

-- Plastic packaging: The largest global market sector for household plastic materials is for packaging designed for immediate disposal.
+The largest global market sector for household plastic materials is for packaging designed for immediate disposal.

-- Clothing and textiles: Another important source of marine microplastics is microfibres leaching from clothing when washed.
+Another important source of marine microplastics is microfibres leaching from clothing when washed.
 Microfibres are 1/100th the diameter of a human hair and are used for better waterproofing, breathability and flexibility in sportswear.
 According to a 2020 UNEP report, around 9 per cent of annual microplastic losses to the ocean come from clothes and other textiles.

 Microplastics: How to counteract their negative effects?